jhe16/jhe16.github.io/_pages/about.md

 I have a broad interest in distributed systems, cloud computing and machine learning for systems.
 Currently, I am conducting researches on developing automatic bug detection, diagnosis, and fixing tools for cloud systems.

 I am looking for self-motivated PhD/MS students.
-Several RA positions are available.
+Several postdoc and RA positions are available.
 If you are interested in working with me, please feel free to drop me an email with your CV.